Less is More: High-value Data Selection for Visual Instruction Tuning: Redundancy Analysis on Visual Instruction Data

 \section{Redundancy Analysis on Visual Instruction Data}

-In this section, we conduct the empirical study to examine: (1) to what extent data redundancy exists in existing visual instruction datasets, and (2) whether the degree of redundancy differs in different task instructions.
+In this section, we conduct an empirical study to examine: (1) whether data redundancy exists in existing visual instruction datasets, and (2) whether the degree of redundancy differs in different task instructions.